amitchatterjee/knowledgexpert-vscode/README.md

-# knowledgenet-assistant README
+# knowledgexpert-vscode README

-This is the README for your extension "knowledgenet-assistant".
+This is the README for your extension "knowledgexpert-vscode".
 After writing up a brief description, we recommend including the following sections.

 ## Features